Bootstrapping holographic defect correlators in $\mathcal{N}=4$ super Yang-Mills: Appendix

 One can insert the bulk OPE \eqref{eq:bulk-OPE} combined with the one-point function \eqref{eq:normalization-1pt} in the two-point function.
 Keeping only the leading term as $z,\zb \to 1$ gives

 This is the leading contribution of a protected half-BPS operator to the bulk OPE, and it is equally valid for single- and multi-trace operators.
 It is reassuring that the contribution is proportional to the $R$-symmetry block \eqref{eq:R-sym-block}.
+This result also justifies our choice of the overall normalization for the bulk superblock \eqref{eq:protected-superblock}.

 The story for the defect OPE works in an identical way.
 The form of the correlators \eqref{eq:bulkdefecttwopt} fixes uniquely the bulk-defect expansion